Frequently Asked Questions:

 Can I drop my plan and enroll in a KCRAR plan even though my existing plan is based on a calendar year?

-Yes, since this offering makes you eligible for new coverage, it is considered a qualified event, so even members on an employer sponsored plan can drop their coverage and enroll in the KCRAR Plan.
+Yes, since this enrollment makes you eligible for new coverage, it is considered a qualified event, so even members on an employer sponsored plan can drop their coverage and enroll in the KCRAR Plan.

 Are my dependents eligible for this plan?